 Celebrate at One of the Area's Festivals

 While locals will use any excuse to celebrate, visitors can get in on the action too during one of Tampa’s many unique festivals.
-The week-long Gasparilla Piratefest, takes place in late January, and celebrates the legendary pirate, Jose Gasper who terrorized the waters of Western Florida in the late 18th century.
-The celebration culminates in one final day-long invasion parade and street fair that some say rivals Mardi Gras.
+The week-long Gasparilla Piratefest takes place in late January and celebrates the legendary pirate Jose Gasper who terrorized the waters of Western Florida in the late 18th century.
+The celebration culminates in one final day-long invasion parade and street fair that some say rival Mardi Gras.

 Visit Historic Ybor City

 The Tampa Bay area is rich in history dating back more than 450 years and Ybor City is at its center.
 Once known as the "Cigar Capital of the World," the area once boasted 200 factories with 12,000 cigar-makers.
 Today, you can explore Tampa Bay's history in a number of museums throughout the area, step back in time on the streets of Ybor City and even take a reminiscent ride aboard an electric streetcar down Tampa's streets.